Con3X/web3-plugin-polkadot/docs/temp/README-image-working-at-npmjs.com.md

 }
 main();
 ```
-Ensure that your node provider URLs are correct and that you are able to access the respective Polkadot, Kusama, or Substrate nodes.
+Ensure that your node provider URLs are correct and that the respective Polkadot, Kusama, or Substrate nodes are accessible.
+continue provide the text according to your suggestions.

 ## Running the tests